-This tournament has been one of the more powerful and highly competed tournaments each year, with standing opposite of the PGA’s American Express Golf Tournament.
+This tournament has been one of the more powerful and highly competed tournaments each year, standing opposite of the PGA’s American Express Golf Tournament.
+This year, the two tournaments each have some top tier golfers and each will be respectfully competitive.

 Abu Dhabi HSBC Championship

-The Abu Dhabi HSBC Championship is one of the eight tournaments on the European Tour that are considered to be part of the Rolex Series.
-For those who are unaware, the Rolex Series is the premier events on the European Tour.
+The Abu Dhabi HSBC Championship is one of the tournaments on the European Tour that are considered to be part of the Rolex Series.
+For those who are unaware, the Rolex Series golf tournaments are the premier events on the European Tour.

-Not only is it a beautiful course but the prize money is nothing to hate, with the total purse distribution for the tournament falling in right around $7,000,000.
-The winning golfer will also acquire 7,000 Race to Dubai points
+Not only is it a beautiful course but the prize money is nothing to hate, with the total purse distribution for the tournament falling in right around $8,000,000, which is $1 million more than last year.
+The winning golfer will take home a check for $1,333,280 and will also acquire 7,000 Race to Dubai points.

 Abu Dhabi Golf Club – National Course Details